lxc/lxcri/README.md

 Apart from the logfile following resources are useful:

 * Systemd journal for cri-o and kubelet services
 * `coredumpctl` if runtime or container process segfaults.

-#### Runtime Hook
+#### Create Hook

-If a runtime hook is defined, it is executed when the `create` command returns with an error.</br>
+If a create hook is defined, it is executed before the `create` command returns.</br>
-You can use the runtime hook to backup the runtime spec and container process config for further analysis.</br>
+You can use it to backup the runtime spec and container process config for further analysis.</br>

-The runtime hook executable must
+The create hook executable must

 * not use the standard file descriptors (stdin/stdout/stderr) although they are nulled.
-* not exceeds `CRIO_LXC_RUNTIME_HOOK_TIMEOUT` or it gets killed.
+* not exceed `CRIO_LXC_CREATE_HOOK_TIMEOUT` or it is killed.
 * not modify/delete any resources created by the runtime or container process

-The runtime hook process environment contains the following variables:
+The process environment contains the following variables:

 * `CONTAINER_ID` the container ID
 * `LXC_CONFIG` the path to runtime process config